 There are many options to be considered when purchasing eyeglasses.
 These options give you a little extra vision protection, and improved lens performance.
 For the most comfortable, durable and best-looking glasses, the following lens treatments should be considered essential:

-All lens materials have surfaces that are significantly softer and more prone to scratches and abrasions.
-Nothing will make your lenses scratch-proof, but a scratch-resistant coating can help prevent scratches from damaging your lenses (and interfering with your vision).
+All lens materials are prone to scratches and abrasions.
+Nothing will make your lenses scratch-proof, but a scratch-resistant coating can help prevent scratches from damaging your lenses and interfering with your vision.
 Scratch-resistant lenses can minimize every day wear and tear and help you protect your investment in quality lenses.

 Ultraviolet (UV) coat